 For holidaymakers whose medical conditions mean they can’t fly, you’ll be relieved to discover that all major liners all have first-class medical facilities on-board.

 The scenic train journey

-Train travel is one of the very best ways to holiday offering the chance to actually experience the country as you pass through – rather than flying above the clouds.
+Train travel is one of the very best ways to holiday, offering the chance to actually experience the country as you pass through – rather than flying above the clouds.

 The famous journeys

 Some of the most famous travel routes involve train journeys, including the Trans-Siberian Railway and the Orient Express.
-Mingle with locals and fellow travelers while experiencing some of the most stunning scenery referenced in literature and folklore.
+Mingle with locals and fellow travellers while experiencing some of the most stunning scenery referenced in literature and folklore.

 The budget rail passes

 Whilst the Orient Express might be reserved for exclusive trips or special occasions, there are many options if you are looking to travel on a budget.
 Interrail passes can allow you to travel throughout Europe for up to one month, with a wide variety of options available.
-The Interrail Global Pass offers unlimited train travel throughout the continent for around £560 for an entire month, although there are plenty of other choices to cater for your needs.
+The Interrail Global Pass offers unlimited train travel throughout the continent for around £560 for an entire month, although there are plenty of other choices to cater to your needs.
 Interrail passes are only available for EU citizens but Eurail offers a similar service for non-EU citizens.